gerhart01/LiveCloudKd/LiveCloudKdPy/README.md

 vm_handle = objHvlib.SelectPartition(vm_id)
 ```

-result - handle of virtual machine or 0 if, active virtual machines is not running on host
+result type: handle of virtual machine or 0, if active virtual machines are not running on host

 # 5. ReadPhysicalMemoryBlock